Auto-Scoring for Integration-Created Risks and Incidents

 Remediation Agility (RemAgi) Update

 We've updated the Remediation Agility chart significantly to handle huge datasets, with knock-on benefits for organizations of all sizes.
-The chart is also now interactive, allowing you to hover over any day and quickly see the number of urgent risks open or overdue at a glance.
+The chart is interactive, allowing you to hover over any day and quickly see the number of urgent risks open or overdue at a glance.
 Highlight a range and quickly see the progress made on risk counts during that period.

 AI Suggest Score UI Refresh